Dorota1997/cars-api-angular/README.md

 <h4>About</h4>

-<p align="justify">Frontend implementation for <a href="https://github.com/trolit/car-themed-API">car-themed-API made in .NET Core 3.1</a> done in Angular to practise framework and use best practises.
+<p align="justify">Frontend implementation for modified <a href="https://github.com/trolit/car-themed-API">car-themed-API made in .NET Core 3.1</a> done in Angular to practise framework and use best practises.
 App consists of two sections: dealers and order that were ready to use from backend.
 With project running you can perform typical CRUD operations for both sections.
 You can also filter table data.</p>

 <br/>